 Mold remediation in the Cincinnati / Northern Kentucky area is one of the most misunderstood maladies a home or business owner can face.
 Despite the fact mold has been around forever, it has only recently become the focal point of increased claims and litigation as well as a degree of media sensationalism and consumer angst.
-You can be confident 1st Call Disaster Services is well versed in mold remediation and removal.
+You can be confident 1st Call Disaster Services is highly trained and experienced in mold remediation and removal.

 Recent Construction Techniques Have Increased Our Exposure to Mold.